 Learning To Run a Power Network Challenge

-A sandbox competition is still available for anyone to start playing around: https://competitions.codalab.org/competitions/24493
+A sandbox competition is already available for anyone to start playing around: https://competitions.codalab.org/competitions/24493

-Also visit the Competitions section above for more information about the upcoming ones.
+Also visit the Competitions section above for more information about the competitions.

 AI For Smart Grids:

-If you want to join us within this new community and participate to the competitions, please sign up to our mailing list.
+If you want participate to the competitions and get notified, especially when the competition starts, please sign up to our mailing list.